TheBodger/MMM-SimplePlayer/README.md

 # MMM-SimplePlayer

-This magic mirror module will enable the user to play music, control playback and view details of the Track playing.
+This magic mirror module will enable the user to play music, control playback through a mouse or touchscreen and view details of the Track playing.
 Tracks are either played from a local folder relative to the MagicMirror folder or from a named playlist in a local folder, containing local tracks in folders relative to the requested musicDirectory, and/or from any streaming servers.

 ### Examples: